18F/data-act-pilot/docs/INSTALL.md

         $ cd data-act-pilot

 3. Unzip a copy of the data directory and files.
-These aren't included with the code because they contain PII (personally identifiable information).
-We're working on putting up a secure cloud version that can be accessed by credentialed users.
+These aren't included with the code because they contain personally identifiable information (PII).
+We're working on putting up a secure cloud version that credentialed users can access.
 For now, request a secure transmission of the data.zip file from a member of the project team.
 Copy data.zip to the project's root directory and unzip it.
 The resulting directory structure should look like this:

           data-act-pilot
             /assets